 Wall thickness Problems are the basic common reasons why some 3D models are not printed.
 If the walls of 3D model are thick, then it causes internal stress, and there is a bad effect on the item also.
 On the other side, if the wall thickness is too thin, then it’s not able to print small parts on the model.

-Wall thickness ignorance can cause the trouble while printing product for your client.
-It is essential to check always on the wall thinks of the model that you want to get printed.
+Wall thickness ignorance can cause trouble while printing products for your client.
+It is essential to check always on the wall think of the model that you want to get printed.

 Read some blogs and watch tutorials about getting the perfect wall thickness for your 3D model.
 It will help you to get rid out of this problem.

 File Resolution Ignorance:

 Read the design guides?
 Know your material?
 Clear what software you will need?
 Is Wall thickness ok?
 Great, but now there is another important thing to discuss: File resolution.